DeepDoge/primitive-math/README.md

 There is no infinity.

-There is only work that never finishes.
+There is only work that finished — and work that never does.

-**Traditional math:** “Here’s the answer.” **Primitive math:** “Here’s what completed — and here’s what didn’t.”
+**Traditional math:** “Here’s the answer.” **Primitive Math:** “Here’s what completed — and here’s what didn’t.”

-And that honesty is the whole point.
+That honesty is the whole point.